First-Principles Insights into the Site Occupancy of Ta-Fe-Al C14 Laves Phases

-In this work, the site occupancy of a common Laves phase that possesses a large stability range, namely the C14 Ta(Fe,Al)$_2$, was investigated.
+In this work, the site occupancy of a common Laves phase that possesses a large solubility range, namely the C14 Ta(Fe,Al)$_2$, was investigated.
 It has been identified as one of the less brittle Laves precipitates that can form in the $\alpha$-Fe matrix \cite{jones1972laves}.
 The Fe-Ta-Al phase diagram has been explored extensively by Witusiewicz et al. \cite{witusiewicz2013experimental} and elaborated further by Raghavan et al. \cite{raghavan2013phase}, showing that the homogeneous ternary Ta-Fe-Al C14 Laves phase constitutes a wide range of Fe and Al concentrations, but a narrow range of Ta concentrations.
-As the solubility of Al in the Ta-Fe-Al Laves phase can reach up to 52 at.$\%$ \cite{witusiewicz2013experimental}, the mechanical properties of the TaFe$_2$ phase could be tunable through Al substitution.
-The site occupancy preferences of Al in Ta(Fe$_{1-x}$Al$_x$)$_2$ Laves phases, with Al concentrations ranging from 8.3 at.$\%$ to 50 at.$\%$, were explored using density functional theory (DFT).
-The stable magnetic configurations of each Ta(Fe$_{1-x}$Al$_x$)$_2$ composition were identified.
-A phase diagram of the Ta(Fe$_{1-x}$Al$_x$)$_2$ C14 Laves phases as a function of the Al chemical potential was constructed, informed by experimental phase boundaries.
-Correlations between lattice distortion and phase stability were also examined.
+As the solubility of Al in the Ta-Fe-Al Laves phase can reach up to 52 at.$\%$ \cite{witusiewicz2013experimental}, suggesting the mechanical properties of the TaFe$_2$ phase could be tunable through Al substitution.
+This work explored the site occupancy preferences of Al in Ta(Fe$_{1-x}$Al$_x$)$_2$ Laves phases, with Al concentrations ranging from 0 to 50 at.$\%$ using density functional theory (DFT).
+The preferable magnetic configurations of each Ta(Fe$_{1-x}$Al$_x$)$_2$ composition were identified.
+A metastable defect phase diagram of the Ta(Fe$_{1-x}$Al$_x$)$_2$ C14 Laves phases as a function of Al chemical potential was constructed, informed by experimental phase boundaries.
+Correlations between lattice distortion and site occupancy preference were also examined.